ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

-### 1.4 Diversity of Programmes
+### 1.4 Diversity of Programs
-Another key measure of success, this section measures and compares hubs on the diversity of programmes offered.
+Another key measure of success, this section measures and compares hubs on the diversity of programs offered.

-Looking to Ecology and Information Theory, the concept of diversity can be quantified taking [2 main factors](http://www.countrysideinfo.co.uk/simpsons.htm) into consideration:
+Looking to Ecology and Information Theory, the concept of diversity can be quantified taking [2 main factors](http://www.countrysideinfo.co.uk/simpsons.htm) into consideration
 - Richness - the number of different species in a sample.
 The greater the number of species, the 'richer' and more diverse the sample is
 - Evenness - the relative abundance of these species.
 The more evenly distributed the number of individuals in different species are, the more 'even' and diverse the sample is

-So, for hub programmes to be highly diverse, we need to see hubs with
+So, for hub programs to be highly diverse, we need to see hubs with
-- a high number of different programmes on offer
+- a high number of different programs on offer
-- an even distribution of activities within each of those programmes
+- an even distribution of activities within each of those programs

 For our calculations we used [Simpson's Index of Diveristy](https://en.wikipedia.org/wiki/Diversity_index#Simpson_index), which ranges from 0 to 1, with 0 being least diverse, and 1 being most diverse.